boyvanamstel/jekyll-gensocial/README.md

 ### Stuff to work on

-* Expand testing to verify image output.
+-[ ] Expand testing to verify generated images.
+-[ ] Add support for setting a background color (instead of just an image).
+-[ ] Don't overwrite existing images per default.

 ## License